A Hanging

-A Hanging (1931) is a short essay written by George Orwell, first published in August 1931 in the British literary magazine The Adelphi.
+"A Hanging" (1931) is a short essay written by George Orwell, first published (under his real name) in August 1931 in the John Middleton Murry’s British literary magazine The Adelphi and then reprinted in 1946 in the British literary magazine The New Savoy.
 Set in Burma, where Orwell (under his real name of Eric Arthur Blair) had served in the British Imperial Police from 1922 to 1927, it describes the execution of a criminal.

-The Story
+The story

 The condemned man is given no name, nor is it explained what crime he has committed.
 For the British police who supervise his execution, the hanging is an unpleasant but routine piece of business.
 The narrator takes no active part in the hanging, and appears to be less experienced than his colleagues.
-As the prisoner is marched and handcuffed to the gallows he steps slightly aside to avoid treading in a puddle of rainwater; the narrator sees this, and reflects:
+As the handcuffed prisoner is marched to the gallows he steps slightly aside to avoid treading in a puddle of rainwater; the narrator sees this, and reflects:

-The sentence is carried out, and all concerned feel a sudden relief as they leave the scene where the dead man still hangs.
+The hanging is carried out, and all concerned feel a sudden relief as they leave the scene where the dead man still hangs.